 In addition, the actions of the medical professional must have been egregious or intentional.
 The negligence must be beyond the typical scope of a mistake that causes injury.

-For example, according to The Las Vegas Review Journal , two pharmaceutical companies were ordered to pay $500 million in punitive damages to a patient and his wife.
+For example, according to The Las Vegas Review-Journal, two pharmaceutical companies were ordered to pay $500 million in punitive damages to a patient and his wife.
 The patient contracted hepatitis C after undergoing a colonoscopy in which Propofol was used as an anesthetic.
-Health experts believe that reuse of the vials containing Propofol led to this and other cases of hepatitis C, and the lawsuit alleges that the drug companies sold larger vials than what were needed despite the vials being labeled as single-use, thus encouraging subsequent use.
+Health experts believe that reuse of the vials containing Propofol led to this and other cases of hepatitis C, and the lawsuit alleges that the drug companies sold larger vials than what was needed despite the vials being labeled as single-use, thus encouraging subsequent use.